cyle/statiblog/README.md

 1. builds each individual blog post page
 1. builds the index page while it's doing that
 1. also builds the RSS feed XML while it's doing that
-1. writes out the individual blog pages, the index page, and the rss XML to static HTML files
+1. writes out the individual blog pages, the index page, and the rss XML to static files
 1. copies all the stuff in the "other" directory (css files, images, static content) to the output directory

 Then it's done.
 In the "output" directory, you'll have a complete site.